Namchi–Sky High– Offers a Heavenly Experience Beyond Comparison

 Day 2: Sai Mandir–The First Stop

-We started the second day early, as we had to visit quite a few destinations within the stipulated time.
+We started the second day early, as we had quite a few destinations for the day in our list.

 Day 2: Next Stops–Ngadak Monastery and Samdruptse